dtrosien/data-collector/documentation/basics.md

 ## Soft criteria

 Since a committee is deciding the decision dates could vary.</br>
-Since the list is limited to 500 members, it is not clear what will happen in the case of more eligible companies.
+Since the list is targeted to be 500 members, it is not clear what will happen in the case of more eligible companies.